cosmos72/gomacro/doc/features-and-limitations.md

 * incomplete interface -> interface type assertions and type switches: they do not support yet interpreted types stored in interfaces, and interpreted interfaces.

+* unimplemented conversion typed constant -> interpreted interface (see fast/literal.go:207)
+  Workaround: assign the constant to a variable, then convert the variable to the interpreted interface

 Other limitations:
 * named types created by interpreted code are emulated.
   When the interpreter is asked to create for example `type Pair struct { A, B int }`,